-Screening assumptions in the model can vary by screening start age, stop age, interval between negative screens, coverage, triage testing, and compliance to recommended followup.
-Tests for primary screening and triage include cytology (conventional or liquid-based), and high-risk HPV DNA testing (pooled or genotyping), as well as cytology and HPV cotesting.
-Management of screen-positive women can vary by age, followup test, time to followup test(s), and number of negative followup tests required to return to routine screening.
+Screening assumptions in the model can vary by screening start age, stop age, frequency, coverage, triage testing, compliance to recommended follow-up.
+Tests for primary screening and triage include cytology (conventional or liquid-based), high-risk HPV DNA testing (pooled or genotyping), as well as cytology and HPV cotesting.
+Management of screen-positive women can vary by age, follow-up test, time to follow-up test(s), number of negative follow-up tests required to return to routine screening.